Kunti kingdom

 The Kunti kingdom was the kingdom of Kunti-Bhoja, one of the prominent kings among the Bhoja-Yadavas.

-Kunti, the mother of Pandavas and the first wife of Kuru king Pandu, was the adopted daughter of Kuntibhoja.
+Kunti, the mother of the Pandavas and the first wife of Kuru king Pandu, was the adopted daughter of Kuntibhoja.
 Her given name was Pritha and she was a sister of Vasudeva, the father of Vasudeva Krishna.
 The Kunti kingdom was neighbour to the Avanti kingdom.
 It was probably to the north of Avanti.